-A Little bit of History:
+A Little Bit of History:

 Albany Athletics Club began in 1972 at various venues around Albany: Yakamia Primary School (250m), Albany Senior High School (300m) and Centennial Oval (400m).
-It was formed by the Albany Lions Club to provide a summertime activity for primary school children as well as to promote an interest in Athletics.
+It was formed by the Albany Lions Club to provide a summertime activity for primary school children as well as to promote an interest in athletics.

 The Albany Athletics Club raised $10,000, borrowed $5,000, received $5,000 from the Lions Club and a Grant of $10,000 from the Government.
-The new clubroom building will cost $30,000 with a commercial value of $70,000 when completed.
+The new club room building cost $30,000 with a commercial value of $70,000 when completed.

 Footings for the building were laid on 5th March 1983.
-Many tradesman and local businesses have also donated time and materials into this project.
+Many tradesman and local businesses also donated time and materials into this project.